L0rentz/Pindur/README.md

 ## About

-``Pindur is a personnal project where i aim to reproduce Tinder front and back end using flutter/php/mysql.``
+``Pindur was a personnal project where I aimed to reproduce Tinder to get a taste of flutter.``

 ## Featues